Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

-For you to continue to grow your business by attracting more customers and increasing sales, GMB needs to be a focal point.
+For you to continue to grow your business by attracting more customers and increasing sales, GBP needs to be a focal point.
 This means not only do you need to claim your account if you haven’t done so already.
 You also need to populate your account with timely, relevant and informative content and optimize your account for maximum effectiveness.

-Before we get too deep into the Google My Business discussion, we want to emphasize that this doesn’t mean you should start ignoring your website or divert assets away from it.
+Before we get too deep into the Google Business Profile discussion, we want to emphasize that this doesn’t mean you should start ignoring your website or divert assets away from it.
 It should still factor heavily into your marketing and sales strategy.
 It just shouldn’t be the sole medium your entire marketing plan revolves around.

 Google has taken a seat at the table by stealing the thunder of the websites listed on its platform.
 In the past, a Google search would display the organic listings front and center in the form of hyperlinks to relevant websites.
 But now, search results look much different.
 Here’s an example: